Pertussis (Whooping Cough)

 If you have whooping cough, avoid contact with infants, young children and pregnant women.

 If you have whooping cough, your doctor will prescribe antibiotics.
 Antibiotics are most effective in the early stages of the infection.
 You will no longer be contagious after about five days of antibiotics.
-However, your cough may continue for weeks even if you're taking antibiotics.
+However, your cough may continue for weeks even if you have taken antibiotics.

 When To Call a Professional